Why I Turned To Home Cooking For My 10 lb. Yorkipoo

 “There’s no way I would ever eat this dog food, even if someone dared me,” I thought.
 “Why should Sawyer eat it every single day of his life?”

 I realized how little I knew about the pet food industry, about where manufacturers source ingredients and how exactly pet food is made.
 I had trusted that kibble was a proper diet for my dog.
 But processed, preservative-heavy food causes so many health issues in humans.
 Why was it acceptable to feed that to pets?
 It just didn’t add up.

 With my professional background in research and investigation, I dug into the pet food industry.
 What I learned shocked and upset me.
 Commercial pet food was developed to be cheap and convenient, and a financially expedient way for the human-food industry to offload and repurpose food-processing products that are otherwise waste.
-The big pet food brands are owned by human-food manufacturers, and there is no independent body regulating this process.
+The big pet food brands are owned by human-food manufacturers, and there is no independent body overseeing this process.
 Little has changed since the 2007 Menu Foods crisis, where many pets, worldwide, died from likely exposure to contaminants in their commercial food.
 Without strict regulations in place, dangerous pet-food contaminations could recur.

 I vowed to never serve commercial dog food to Sawyer again.
 Next, I tried feeding Sawyer a commercial raw food diet, but he became dangerously ill with E.coli poisoning from bacteria in the food.
 There had to be a better, safer, less stressful way to feed him.